 With JetBrains Rider, you can navigate the structure of the current document using the Structure window, which greatly simplifies navigation in large files.
-The window is synchronized with the editor editor: as you switch to another editor editor tab, the window displays the structure of the corresponding file.
+The window is synchronized with the editor: as you switch to another editor tab, the window displays the structure of the corresponding file.

 Right from the Structure window, you can access even more actions.
-To check the available commands, you can right-click on any symbol.
+To check the available commands, you can right-click any symbol.

 Find usages of symbols (Shift+F12)